Snow and Ice Removal

 When inclement winter weather occurs, primary focus is placed upon clearing the Emergency Snow Route first.
+View the Emergency Snow Route maps for 2023.
 Upon determination that the Emergency Snow Route has been completely cleared of snow and ice, City crews will then be dispatched to the other areas of the City — North, South and Central Routes.
 When necessary, the crews work around the clock plowing snow and applying salt and sand as needed.

 It is important when inclement winter weather occurs that residents do not park on the streets within the designated Emergency Snow Route or they are subject to impoundment or disposition of the vehicle as stated under the City's Municipal Code, Chapter 15, Section 15-205.100, Impoundment and Disposition of Vehicles.

 City crews will do their best to prevent damage to sod and mailboxes while plowing streets.
 However, if damage should occur, please call the Public Works office at (913) 592-3317 and a temporary mailbox will be installed.
 Permanent repairs are generally made within 72 hours.
 Sod damage is logged at Public Works and reseeding takes place in the spring.

 Clearing driveways and sidewalks

 The City does not remove snow or ice from sidewalks.
 Driveways may be blocked during snow removal and we do try to minimize that as much as possible; however, the property owner is responsible for clearing their driveway as well as the sidewalk

 The City owns three single-axle dump trucks with salt and sand spreaders and snow plows.
 The Street Department has three additional detachable snow plows for use on 1-ton trucks.
 The salt and sand mixture is ordered in September and housed in our salt and sand building in preparation for inclement winter weather.
 It is replenished throughout the winter months during snow and ice events.